MichaelBehr/LSTM-RNN-for-Text-Generating-items-in-DnD/README.md

 Initial training was performed using googles [Colaboratory Notebook], using the following file: https://drive.google.com/file/d/1mMKGnVxirJnqDViH7BDJxFqWrsXlPSoK/view?usp=sharing)!
 This is thanks to Max Woolf for setting up this easy to use tutorial.
 Save this to your google docs if you want to try editing and running it yourself.

 ## Web Scraping
 Data was scraped from the website: http://5e.d20srd.org/srd/magicItems/magicItemsAToZ.htm?fbclid=IwAR1QJrUpmuAGb-YHA3xvtCv5vASRvIi7UsSLA-z9AzCa5VwWgaCOZhfopHk using the Python3 modules Pandas, and Beautiful soup.
-Data was then gathered into a spreadsheet and made ready for cleaning.
-The spreadsheet is included as the file: "D&D Items.xlsx"
+Data was then gathered into a spreadsheet and made ready for the data cleaning procedure.
+This spreadsheet is included as the file: "D&D Items.xlsx" in the root directory.

 ## Data Cleaning
 The spreadsheet initially contained missing descriptions, weights and values for many of the items.
 Going through it, I added information that was missing by cross-referencing it with official D&D 5e website https://www.dndbeyond.com/magic-items.
 Any missing text descriptions, I filled in with "This function is self-explanatory."
 This only ended up being less than 150 entries or less than 10% of the total item list.
 For future improvements I would suggest adding invidualized descriptions for each item to improve training data quality.